kdrag0n/cbackup/README.md

 - OBBs stored in `/sdcard/Android/obb`, e.g. game resources
 - Device-bound keystore encryption keys (not possible to extract by design)

+Some security-centric apps that use device-bound keystore keys to encrypt their data are included in a builtin blacklist, so their data will not be backed up.

 ## Storage format

 The preliminary v0 storage format is currently used by the cbackup shell script.